Carnation Logo

 The first identity was created in a vintage style, featuring a contrasting black-and-white emblem.
 Against a black graphite background, two separate phrases were displayed.
 The first presented the brand, and the second informed about the quality of the dairy products.

 The cursive script added lightness to the logo and created a sense of movement.
 Some playfulness was achieved with the rounded edges of the initial capital letter.
-Although the letters were similar to each other, each retained its individuality.
-The information block about the products was smaller than the brand name, emphasizing its secondary importance.
+Although the letters were similar, each retained its individuality.
+The product information block was smaller than the brand name, emphasizing its secondary importance.

 1945 – today